ppy/osu-wiki/news/2020/2020-12-31-mappers-report-fall.md

 ## Around the Community

 Hello!
 We're back with the latest segment of Around the Community!
 This time we have a bunch of awesome guides that have been put out recently!
-Should you have something worth including that isn't here already, be sure to let ::Feerum::{ user=4815717 } or [Noffy](https://osu.ppy.sh/users/1541323) know about it!
+Should you have something worth including that isn't here already, be sure to let ::Feerum::{ user=4815717 } or ::Noffy::{ user=1541323 } know about it!
 We're happy to give it more attention in our news post!

 ### Community Guides